Trigonometry: Trigonometric ratios

-Since any two right triangles with the same acute angle A are similar, the value of a trigonometric ratio depends only on the angle A.

-The reciprocals of these functions are named the cosecant (csc), secant (sec), and cotangent (cot), respectively:
+The reciprocals of these ratios are named the cosecant (csc), secant (sec), and cotangent (cot), respectively:

 The cosine, cotangent, and cosecant are so named because they are respectively the sine, tangent, and secant of the complementary angle abbreviated to "co-".

 With these functions, one can answer virtually all questions about arbitrary triangles by using the law of sines and the law of cosines.
 These laws can be used to compute the remaining angles and sides of any triangle as soon as two sides and their included angle or two angles and a side or three sides are known.

 Mnemonics

 A common use of mnemonics is to remember facts and relationships in trigonometry.
 For example, the sine, cosine, and tangent ratios in a right triangle can be remembered by representing them and their corresponding sides as strings of letters.
 For instance, a mnemonic is SOH-CAH-TOA: